Row counter (hand knitting): Electronic pendant knitting counters

 The pendant Electronic Row Counter was produced in the early 21st century and was sold in the United States at least until 2010.
-Its LCD display counts up to 4 digits, whereas all foregoing knitting row counters were limited to 2 digits.
+Its LCD counts up to 4 digits, whereas all foregoing knitting row counters were limited to 2 digits.
 It has add- and subtract-buttons which allow the user to count forwards and backwards in increments of one with an audible beep at each press, and the on-off button can be used to reset the count to zero.
 Because there is no memory facility, the counter must be left turned on if the count is to be maintained; however the gadget's instructions say that the battery will last for over seven months.
 There is no lock so that the maintained count is vulnerable to playing children.
 The more complex version of this counter, the Electronic Row Counter Plus, has ceased manufacture.

 Row counter software online

 Applications for iPhone

 The Knit Counter Lite, Knit Counter and Knit Row Counter are applications downloadable for iTunes which can be used on iPhone.
 JKnit Knitting Project Assistant is a similar application for iPhone, and so is Knitbuddy which has been renamed Vogue Knitting iPhone App.
 My Row Counter enables the knitter to count rows while reading a knitting pattern.